 Marlo is a life-long Racine resident who's currently employed as an addiction counselor at the Racine Correctional Institution in Sturtevant.
 Active in various community groups, Marlo has a special interest in decreasing overall incarceration rates and drug and alcohol addictions and promoting educational opportunities.

-Mike is a retired lawyer and teacher who served as a Kenosha County Family Court Commissioner for 15 years.
+Mike is a host on WGTD’s “Education Matters” and “Saturday Night Bandstand.”
+He is a retired lawyer and teacher who served as a Kenosha County Family Court Commissioner for 15 years.
 He currently keeps busy as a special education support volunteer at Bullen Middle School through the Federal Senior Corps. program.
+His “Saturday Night Bandstand” shifts are an opportunity for him to close the studio door, dim the lights, lean back in the "air chair" and listen to his favorite jazz

 Sam Chell’s style is just as smooth as the music he plays.
 Sam is a retired Carthage College English professor and an accomplished performing pianist.
 Hear some interesting anecdotes while being entertained by the best in jazz.